elektronenhirn/oper/README.md

-# Scope
+# What is oper?
 Oper is a basic history tool for git repositories managed by google's [git-repo tool](https://source.android.com/setup/develop/repo).

-It can show the history of the last _n_ days across all managed git repositories.
+It can show a linear history __across all__ managed git repositories.

 Oper is inspired by [tig](https://jonas.github.io/tig/), but is far for more basic.
-Don't expect any commands or additional views.

 ![Screenshot](./screenshot.png)